Intelsat 708: Background

 In 1992 and 1993, Space Systems/Loral received licenses from the United States Department of State to launch Intelsat satellites on Chinese rockets.
 At that time, satellite components were still under International Traffic in Arms Regulations (ITAR); they would be transferred in stages to the U.S. Department of Commerce between 1992 and 1996.
 The Intelsat 708 satellite was to be launched into geostationary orbit aboard a Long March 3B launch vehicle.
+It was also the maiden flight of the vehicle.